ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ```
 Since not every packet in the file has a TCP port, two exceptions can occur.
 An IndexError if indexing with ["TCP"] is not possible and an AttributeError if the dport attribute is not present.

 The sender and receiver of a packet is in the payload of the packet.
 This can be accessed on TCP level with the .load attribute.
-Note that this is returned as byte type.
-The load must therefore be converted into a string in order to execute operations on it.
+Note that this is returned as a byte type.
+The load must, therefore be converted into a string in order to execute operations on it.
 The following example shows this:

 ```python
 import scapy.all as scapy